riklauder/ProjectMokman/src/README.md

 >likely to be thrown away python script that generates random map from half map - maps not consistent with style desired

+# Other project src files

+food.py

+>collision detection framework prototype  - will modify for food Mokman game

+game.py

+>game state and observer based classes - work in progress

+various Agent py files
+>may borrow some classes and functions from these

+util.py
+>some useful funtions data structures for python like manhattan distance, priority queue, etc

+data res and roundrects dir
+>experimental support files - will be cleaned up as project progresses